 Being smart about what you do and don’t put down your garbage disposal is the best way to keep it clean and working well.
 That said, food particles do build up in the disposal, so an easy way to keep it clean and odor-free is to turn it on and pour ice cubes into it while running cold water.
 Small strips of lemon peel (not a half of a lemon peel) or white vinegar can also help keep it clean and odor-free.

 For your plumbing system, prevention rather than maintenance is the key to avoiding many problems and larger issues.

 - Be cautious of what goes down the drain in your showers, sinks, and toilets.
 Install screens over your drains in your showers to catch loose hair, and only flush sewage and toilet paper.

-- Even if you have a garbage disposal, limit the amount of food scraps that go down your kitchen drain.
+- Even if you have a garbage disposal, limit the number of food scraps that go down your kitchen drain.
 Never pour grease down the drain since it can harden in your pipes and cause issues.

 - Take care of leaks promptly, before they become larger issues and cause problems such as water damage or mold and mildew.